bytefish/bytefish.de/drafts/local_phase_quantization.md

 ## a quick recap ##

 In most of my articles on face recognition, I've already discussed the problems you'll encounter when trying to perform face recognition in the wild.
-The [/blog/eigenfaces](Eigenfaces algorithm) yields a great recognition rate - if we are given images with somewhat similar illumination.
+The [Eigenfaces algorithm](/blog/eigenfaces) yields a great recognition rate - if we are given images with somewhat similar illumination.
 The Fisherfaces algorithm was able to compensate large differences in illumination - only if we have images with a fixed position and a light source from different directions.
-Both methods [/static/images/blog/local_binary_patterns/at_database_vs_accuracy_xy.png](need a lot of training data) to build their models and it's often hard to provide all this in real life.
-So we had a brief look at [/blog/local_binary_patterns](Local Binary Patterns), a method having its roots in the 2D texture analysis.
+Both methods [need a lot of training data](/static/images/blog/local_binary_patterns/at_database_vs_accuracy_xy.png) to build their models and it's often hard to provide all this in real life.
+So we had a brief look at [Local Binary Patterns](/blog/local_binary_patterns), a method having its roots in the 2D texture analysis.
 Local Binary Patterns have the nice property to be computationally very simple and robust against linear grayscale transformations.
 The downside is, that illumination in real life is a highly non-linear thing.
 We can also overcome this problem by applying the preprocessing presented by Tan and Triggs in:

 *